chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 ....
 ```

-The above output is the same one you receive when doing HTTP calls from your web app.
+The above output is the same as receiving HTTP calls from your web app.
-The object will structure will look like
+The object will look like

 ```
 data->pairs->[id]